cscheid/cscheid.net/advice/students.md

 your contents with the university machines, or run CrashPlan, or *something*.
 I will ask you about your backups.

+# requests

+It's an integral part of my job to help you succeed.
+You should ask me about anything you feel comfortable asking.
+Still, here's some things to keep in mind.

+## recommendation letters

+Good recommendation letters are tremendously important for your success, and I'll be happy to write them for you.
+But know that bad recommendation letters hurt more than good recommendation letters help.
+I can only give you a good recommendation letter if we have worked together in the past.
+Also, recommendation letters take time to write!
+I would prefer that you tell me about the letter a month in advance, possibly more.
+You should still reach out to me if you're short on time, but you should have a backup plan in that case.

 <br/><br/><br/>

 -------